sabbene/docker-bind/README.md

 **Additional notes**

-* edit the zone files, and named.conf file on local disk, then restart the container server.
+* edit the zone files, and named.conf file on local disk, then restart the container.

 **Change notes**